hellovietduc/reactivity-demo/README.md

-# duckJS - Reactivity demo
+# DuckJS - Reactivity demo

 My own exploration of a signal-based reactivity model.
 Resource for an internal tech talk at [Padlet](https://padlet.com).